 No disguised language or cloak-and-dagger rendezvous, wealth management activities with a Swiss SEC-registered investment advisor are now openly and readily available to US investors domiciled in the United States and around the world.
 Not only for the ultra-wealthy, accounts can start with as little as CHF 100,000 depending on the investment advisor of choice.
 Another great point: Swiss asset management can easily be accessed without leaving home.
 Your Swiss wealth manager will guide you through the process every step of the way.

 The Swiss platform, AW★SWITZERLAND is a directory of the Swiss SEC-registered investment advisors and other Swiss service providers such as US tax advisors, lawyers, Swiss trustees and more.
-We are happy to make personal introductions to the Swiss wealth managers and others of your choice.
+We are happy to make personal introductions to the Swiss wealth managers and others .
 There’s simply not an easier way to get started in Switzerland.

 PS: For American expats living and working in Switzerland and those to come: AW ★ SWITZERLAND EXPATS